spectrocloud/librarium/docs/docs-content/byoos/capi-image-builder/build-image-vmware/rhel-capi.md

         packer-manifest.json  rhel-8-kube-v1.28.9.mf   rhel-8-kube-v1.28.9.ova.sha256  rhel-8.ovf rhel-8-disk-0.vmdk    rhel-8-kube-v1.28.9.ova  rhel-8-kube-v1.28.9.ovf
         ```

-11. To make the image available in VMware vSphere, log in to your environment, and locate the `vcenter_folder` you
+11. To make the image available in VMware vSphere, log in to your environment and locate the `vcenter_folder` you
     defined in step **7** of this guide.

     :::info